sigreen/springboot-fis-poc/fis-org-lookup-service/README.md

 The project can run either as a standalone Java process or in a cloud environment.
 An OpenShift environment must be present for deployment to to a cloud environment.
 For the purpose of testing, I prefer to use [Minishift](https://fabric8.io/guide/getStarted/minishift.html)

+The following are required to run this project:

+1. JDK 1.8 or newer
+2. Maven 3.3 or newer

+### Building

+1. Update the `support\sample-settings.xml` file with your local maven respository path (located on line 3)

 ## Deployment

 This project can be deployed using two methods: